-Each flavor has a version of Moore's $^{40}$ fundamental theorem of interval arithmetic, FTIAFundamental Theorem of Interval Arithmetic $^{41}$ (FTIA): under suitable conditions, the range of such an f over a box is contained in the result of interval-evaluating the expression over the box. $^{42}$ The details depend on the flavor's underlying theory, including its meaning of "contains".
-The standard is constructed so that for any conforming implementation of a conforming flavor, the flavor's FTIA holds in finite precision, not just at Level 1.

-In the Typically the theorem has sub-cases where extra conditions give stronger conclusions, as illustrated by the version for the set-based flavor, Moore's theorem is as follows.
-The decoration system gives tools for checking the conditions for the "defined" and "continuous" forms during evaluation of a function. flavor:
+Each flavor has a version of Moore's Fundamental Theorem of Interval Arithmetic (FTIA): under suitable conditions, the range of such an f over a box is contained in the result of interval-evaluating the expression over the box.
+Typically the theorem has sub-cases where extra conditions give stronger conclusions, as illustrated by the version for the set-based flavor:

-THEOREM 6.1 (FTIA in set-based flavor).
-Let $\mathbf{y} = f(\mathbf{x})$ be the result of interval-evaluation of $\mathbf{f}$ over a box $\mathbf{x} = (\mathbf{x}1, \dots, \mathbf{x}n)$ using any interval versions of its component library functions.
+Theorem 6.1 (FTIA in set-based flavor).
+Let y = f(x) be the result of interval-evaluation of f over a box $x = (x_1, ..., x_n)$ using any interval versions of its component library functions.
 Then